SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * Install OS on raspberry pi
 * Modify shell to incorporate usb-c charging port
 * Make bluetooth speaker pea
-* Contact wossname, see if she wanna help for a couple of weeks
+* Contact Tess, see if she wanna help for a couple of weeks
-* Buy fur
-* Buy juggling balls
 * Make fur coats
-* Make docks
+* Design and make docks
-* Buy all the hardware bits
 * Picovoice need license keys for all devices
-* Buy bluetooth thingies
 * Disable amplifier when audio is not playing (has a "enable" pin)

 SOFTWARE: